Last updated on June 7, 2019

 - Ludia – Goddess of deception

-Each god has four regular god powers and one ultimate power, for a total of five.
-At the beginning of the game, you must choose which of the five you will use.
+When the game begins, each player chooses a god power.
+Each god has three regular god powers.
+At the beginning of the game, you must choose which of the three you will use.

 In other collectible trading card games, a player may sometimes be faced with an opponent’s deck that his is weak against, even if his deck is excellent against most other decks.